 INter-sectoral Health Environment Research for InnovaTions

-The aim of INHERIT is to change lifestyles and behaviours to support the transition to more sustainable societies.
-INHERIT was launched in January 2016 and will run until December 2019.
+The aim of INHERIT was to change lifestyles and behaviours to support the transition to more sustainable societies.
+INHERIT was launched in January 2016 and ran until December 2019.

-This is done by identifying promising policies, practices and innovations that contribute to lifestyle and behaviour change to achieve a 'triple-win': improve the environment, health and contribute to greater health equity.
-The initiatives that INHERIT is exploring fall into the areas of living (green space, energy-efficient housing), moving (active travel) and consuming (in relation to food and food waste).
-INHERIT will select 12 of these initiatives for further evaluation, and/or adaptation, transfer or upscaling.
+INHERIT has identified promising policies, practices and innovations that contribute to lifestyle and behaviour change to achieve a 'triple-win': improve the environment, health and contribute to greater health equity.
+INHERIT explored initiatives in the areas of living (green space, energy-efficient housing), moving (active travel) and consuming (in relation to food and food waste).
+INHERIT has selected 12 initiatives for further evaluation, and/or adaptation, transfer or upscaling.

 RIVMNational Institute for Public Health and the Environment 's role

-RIVM leads the work on establishing the baseline knowledge base and developing the common analytical framework and will be co-leading in the evaluation of promising practices and interventions.
-April 19th 2017, the INHERIT Baseline Report was launched.
+RIVM has led the work on establishing the baseline knowledge base and developing the common analytical framework and was co-leading the evaluation of promising practices and interventions.
+On April 19th 2017, the INHERIT Baseline Report was launched.
 The report investigates the links between behaviour, health, environmental and social resilience.
 It looks at what can be done to encourage lifestyles, which protect the environment and promote health equity by focusing on the way we live, move, and consume.
 It is based on a review of scientific literature and framed by the INHERIT model which is presented in the report.

 Learnings and recommendations